trickeydan/website/content/about.md

 ## Who am I?

-I'm Dan, a first year Computer Science Student at the University of Southampton.
+I'm Dan, a second year Computer Science Student at the University of Southampton.
 I am also a Co-Founder of [Questioneer][Questioneer], a volunteer at [SourceBots][SourceBots], writer of crazy Hackathon projects and designer of weird computer networks.
 Additionally, in my free time, I write and contribute to Open Source software projects, help lead a group of Beaver Scouts and make CTF (Capture the Flag) exercises.

 ## That's a lot of stuff...